Cooperating with IBM – for Better or Worse

 During a visit to Comdex in the United States in April 1991, the delegation from PC&C had learned that OS/2 did not enjoy much support from other software developers.
 On the contrary, everyone had put their bets on Windows 3.1.
 When OS/2 achieved a certain success in Denmark, it was entirely due to IBM’s very strong position with the very big companies that had the tradition of following the recommendations made by their IT providers.

-This group of customers was completely outside PC&C’s core market.
+This group of customers was outside PC&C’s core market.

 Since IBM invested significant funds in the development and marketing of OS/2 after 1992, it led to increasing friction in the relationship with PC&C. PC&C did not believe IBM would break Microsoft’s success in the lower part of the market.

-PC&C had completely different plans and they did not comply with IBM’s strategy.
+PC&C had different plans and they did not comply with IBM’s strategy.

 This series of posts continues.